mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter8.md

 - LUIS endpoint base URL: https://eastus.api.cognitive.microsoft.com/luis/v2.0/apps/6f0e678b-212c-4d4e-b0cc-967cb57f0a3a
 Key String: 4a580409############ad344e6f25 (some obscured)

-You'll need these values int he final chapter to test it all out!
+You'll need these values in the final chapter to test it all out!

 This concludes the exercise.

 <div class="exercise-end"></div>